 After leaving college and realizing that the life of a corporate drone is horrendous, I decided to throw it all away so I could attend Clarion West in 2003.
 I left my job, left New York, and left any notion that I’d be leading a normal life in the dust.
 After Clarion West I wandered around the country for a few years visiting friends, writing, and discovering that all one needs to survive in life is confidence, charm, and many well-off friends (aka people with houses!
 Houses with guest rooms they didn’t mind me crashing in for a bit).
 I supported myself with my writing and my web design business.

 As mentioned above, I don’t blog here a whole bunch.
 You can subscribe via RSS feed if you’re old school like me.
-Or just follow me on Twitter, Google+, subscribe on Facebook (seriously, subscribe.
-I don’t friend back often), or follow on some other social network.
+Or just follow me on Twitter, Google+, or Facebook (seriously, hit that Follow button FB peeps.
+I don’t friend back often), or on some other social network.
 I try to be as entertaining as I am honest.
 I love commenters and new readers and people who like to engage in discussion.
-I also really love chocolate covered almond rolled in cocoa.
+I also really love chocolate covered almonds rolled in cocoa.